can dog eat corn

 Finally, corn is a great source of antioxidants and linoleic acid.
 These nutrients help keep your dog’s coat and skin healthy.
 It is also a good source of fiber, which helps regulate digestion.
 However, if your dog has any skin problems, it’s best to consult with a vet.

-See also Toxic Foods For Dogs
+See also Can Dogs Eat Grapes?

 The one time you should consider feeding your dog corn is when it’s cooked in a non-spicy manner.
 Cooking corn removes the moisture, making it much easier for your dog to digest.
 Despite this, you should still be aware of any corn allergies your dog may have.